 The eVisa eligible countries for travel to Kenya currently include:

-Citizens of Afghanistan, Armenia, North Korea, Iraq, Yemen, Kosovo, Lebanon, Libya, Palestine, Somalia, Syria, Tajikistan, and stateless travelers must apply for "referred visas" at the Kenyan Embassy.
+Citizens from Afghanistan, Armenia, Azerbaijan, Eritrea, Cameroon, Mali, North Korea, Iraq, Kosovo, Lebanon, Libya, Palestine, Senegal, Somalia, Syria and Tajikistan as well as stateless travelers must apply for "referred visas" at the Kenyan embassy.

 If you want to travel to Kenya on an eVisa, you must meet additional requirements besides being a citizen of a country approved for eVisa.
 These include: